Cat-Lord/react-examples/server-side-rendering/README.md

 		<App />,                                // application component, we can split it if needed
 		document.querySelector("#container")    // place it inside the contaier in the index.html );

+### Applying server rendering
+So far we implemented and tested the wepack and babel together with typescript.
+Now we need to ensure that react renders server-side.
+To achieve that we use `renderToString()` function from react-dom server and we use it inside the index.js file.